WirthLukas/GodotRpgBase/Readme.md

 Godot Shares Resources among instances of the same scene.
 So if you start an shader on a bat, it will be executed on all bats at same time.
 If you don't want this you have to activate the **local to scene** option in the shader menu of the sprite.

+## Camera

+We build our own visual limit builder for the camera with Position2D Nodes.
+But if we append them to the camera, they will also move when the camera moves.
+A good trick is to append a normal **Node** Node to the camera (which does not changes its position) and append the Position2D Nodes to the **Node** Node.
+With this trick, the Position2D Notes will not move anymore